Eagle Peak trail might be one of the most underrated trails in Yosemite especially if you’re looking for a quick overnight backpacking trip.

 For a multi-day trek, you want to keep everything as light as possible, including your pack.
 You want to go for a backpacking pack with a good solid frame but one that is lightweight.
 This 65 Liter Osprey backpack from REI has more than enough room for all of my gear, it is lightweight and has very comfortable padding.

 On a long hiking or backpacking trip having a good pair of hiking boots is essential.
 There is nothing worse than a pair of boots that are too small, rub your feet or cause blisters.
 I highly recommend getting a pair of over-the-ankle boots like these Vasque ones.

 Coming back down on those switchbacks from the Upper Yosemite Falls portion was pretty tough on my ankles and I slipped a few times.
 Over-the-ankle boots prevent your ankles from rolling and potentially getting injured when your feet become tired.

 If you plan to camp at Eagle Peak overnight, you will most likely need a small camping stove with a burner to make your dinner and breakfast.

 We use this type of camping stove on our backpacking trips.
-It works pretty great and we use it to make quick meals like rice with chicken, oatmeal and coffee in just a few minutes.
-Note that you’ll need to buy the gas separately but you can get that at any outdoors store like Big 5.
+It works pretty great and we use it to make quick meals like rice with chicken, oatmeal, and coffee in just a few minutes.
+Note that you’ll need to buy the gas separately but you can get that at any outdoor store like Big 5.

 - Shorts during the day.
 I ended up bringing only leggings on the hike and I was super hot during the day.
 If I had to do it again, I would have chosen shorts during the day.

-- Leggins or sweats at night.
+- Leggings or sweats at night.
 It got really cold up at the Eagle Peak viewpoint at night so I ended up wearing two pairs of leggings at night.

 - Thermal shirt and a warm jacket.
 You won’t need these during the day but will definitely want some warm tops and a jacket for the evening.